pr4shan7/learn-to-code/mastering-programming-skills/3-story-of-process.md

   - tty is a protocol, there is certain set of command,they help to print and read according to our need.
   - tty devices and commands help to build cool things
 ## Daemons
-- Daemon runs in the background, takes no terminal, is not connected to screen or keyborad.
+- Daemon runs in the background, takes no terminal, is not connected to screen or keyboard.
 - If we list all process, we see that some are connected to terminal and some are not.
 - By default, all are given access to 0 1 2 but some process chose not to connect to these.
 > If we open two zsh, both have different ttys, means both are given different part of the screen to type.